atecon/heatmap/src/heatmap_help.md

 - `titlefs`: font size for the plot title (default = 14)
 - `valfs`: font size for the matrix values (default = 14)

+## date options

+When passing a time series or a list of time series to the `heatmap_plot()` function, you can specify the date format and rotation for the x-axis labels using the `date_format` and `date_rotate` options in the options bundle.

+- `date_format`: string, the format for the x-axis date labels (default "%Y-%m")
+- `date_rotate`: scalar, the rotation angle for the x-axis date labels (default 45)
+- `date_offset_x`: scalar, the x-axis offset for the date labels (default -3.5)
+- `date_offset_y`: scalar, the y-axis offset for the date labels (default -1.4)

 # CONTOUR PLOTS

 Starting from version 1.7, a contour plot can be produced instead of a heatmap.
 This happens if the `clevels` scalar in the option bundle is set to a value between 1 and 32.
 The number itself refers to the number of points on the z-axis that gnuplot will use for plotting the contour lines.
 Note that there is no predictable relationship between the `clevels` setting and the number of contour lines you're going to get, but in most cases, with higher numbers you should see more lines.
 With gretl 2023c or later, contour lines will be coloured  from blue (lower z) to red (higher).

 Some options have no effects with contour plots, namely: "do_labels", "printvals", "native", "limits", "coldest", "hottest" and